-There are lots of resources on the web that deal with how to write a query.
-They all say pretty much the same thing.
-There are specific formats and rules for content that writers need to follow.
-And if they wander off that straight and narrow path, they better have a really good reason.
+This is not virgin ground we're covering—not by any stretch of your so-very-creative imagination.
+There are tons of resources on the web dealing with how to write a query.
+And, for the most part, they all seem to regurgitate pretty much the same lecture and repeat that there are specific formats and rules for content that writers need to follow.
+And if the neophyte writer should carelessly wander off that straight-and-narrow path, they better have a really good reason for doing so.

-So, let's take a quick look at the skeleton of the query.
+So, let's take a quick look, once again, at the query letter.
+We'll break it down to the skeleton and start with that.
 Here's a shopping list of all the items you need to include:

 Salutation.